Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: The multi-simplicial -construction

 The following proposition is a space-level version of the homotopy fibration in Theorem \ref{thm:PeriodicityExTriangle} below.
 Together with Corollary \ref{cor:RFunIsSdot} it implies Karoubi's Fundamental Theorem \cite{Karoubi:Annals}.

-Let $\scA$ be a pointed pretriangulated dg category with weak equivalences and duality.
-The unique map $[1] \to [0]$ induces a duality preserving exact dg functor $I:\scA \to \Fun([1],\scA): A \mapsto 1_A$ whose composition with the cone functor has image in the full dg subcategory $(\scA^{[1]})^w\subset \scA^{[1]}$ of acyclic objects.
-More precisely, in the notation of Section \ref{subsec:mappingConedgForm} the following diagram commutes
+Let $\scA$ be a pretriangulated dg category with weak equivalences and duality.
+The unique map $[1] \to [0]$ induces a duality preserving exact dg functor $I:\scA \to \Fun([1],\scA): A \mapsto 1_A$ whose composition with the cone functor of Section \ref{sec:ConeCounterex} has image in the full dg subcategory $(\scA^{[1]})^w\subset \scA^{[1]}$ of $w$-acyclic objects.
+In particular, the square in the following proposition commutes.